inasafe/inasafe-doc/docs/source/developer-docs/writing_api_documentation.rst

         and then see if we can get a valid translation file for whatever locale is effectively being used.

-        :params preferred_locale: Override any other way of determining locale.
+        :param preferred_locale: Override any other way of determining locale.
         :type preferred_local: str
         """